-On a panel inside the pew a tablet is inscribed:- "XXII December MDCCCLXXXIV.
+On a panel inside the pew a tablet is inscribed: "XXII December MDCCCLXXXIV.

 On this day Deane Church was re-opened after the removal of the galleries, the renewal of the roof, the extension of the chancel, and general restoration.
-William Wilbraham Blethyn Hulton of Hulton Park and Margaret Lucy, his wife, were permitted by the Grace of God to attend the opening services with his four surviving children . . . " of whom the eldest was " William Rothwell born XVI Feb.
+William Wilbraham Blethyn Hulton of Hulton Park and Margaret Lucy, his wife, were permitted by the Grace of God to attend the opening services with his four surviving children....." of whom the eldest was "William Rothwell born XVI Feb.
 MDCCCLXVIII."

-In a Hulton deed dated 11th July, 1521, reference is made to "The Altar of our Lady on the south side of the church."
+In a Hulton Deed dated 11th July, 1521, reference is made to "The Altar to our Lady on the south side of the church."
 This is an interesting document in that it confirms the account of the further extension of the church in the early 16th century as given in the "Victoria County History of Lancashire."
-There were then at this time three altars in the church, viz., high altar in the chancel, one in the chapel dedicated to the Holy Trinity and
+There were then at this time three altars in the church, viz., high altar in the chancel, one in the chapel dedicated to the Holy Trinity and St.Anne on the north side and the above mentioned Altar of our Lady on the south side.